susyimes/chatgpt-prompts-skill/README.md

 # chatgpt-prompts-skill

+Tip:
-Tip: Type "continue" when ChatGPT gets cut off or 'continue from where you stopped’ Or copy the last output and it will pick up typically
+1.Type "continue" when ChatGPT gets cut off or 'continue from where you stopped’ Or copy the last output and it will pick up typically

-If it’s giving you code, make sure to say “Continue in a code box”
+2.If it’s giving you code, make sure to say “Continue in a code box”

-"Generate a text based table 5 columns across and 5 rows long."
+3."Generate a text based table 5 columns across and 5 rows long."
 Put every sentence with [Term] into row 1, every sentence about [subject] into column 2, etc. This is especially useful if you have it summarize key points into a bullet list and then organize the data visually into a table.

 1.当 ChatGPT 中断或“从您停止的地方继续”时键入“继续”